txpipe/buidler-fest-2026-buy-ticket/README.md

 ## 3. Meet the protocol: `main.tx3`

 Tx3, among other things, comes with a DSL for describing an UTxO protocol.
 It allows protocol authors to describe the interface of their system in terms of parties involved, policies and transactions that can be invoked.

+> Tip: if you're using VSCode or any of their forks search for the Tx3 VSCode extension, it will provide nice syntax highligthing and LSP features.

 Here's the Buidler Fest Ticketing protocol described using the Tx3 DSL: